The relationship between your managers and your employees is key to maintaining a productive and efficient workplace. Here's how to improve it.

-Tackling daily tasks is much more exciting when there are physical benefits in addition to a regular paycheck.
-Employees are likely to get much more accomplished and put their hearts into their work when they have control over the additional extras they can receive.
+Tackling daily tasks is more exciting when there are physical benefits in addition to a regular paycheck.
+Employees are likely to accomplish much more and put their hearts into their work when they have control over the extras they receive.

 Feedback is highly beneficial to the inner workings of a company.
-More information on the TINYpulse survey shows that 30 percent of employees have not been recognized by their boss in the past two weeks, which can be detrimental to business.
-Lack of acknowledgment can increase the likelihood of an employee feeling like less of an asset to the company, which can lead to a decrease in work performance.
+Lack of acknowledgment tends to make an employee feel like less of an asset to the company, which can lead to a decrease in their work performance.
 How can this issue be resolved?

-Instead of making decisions independently of your employees, seek out their input.
-Speak with your employees about department strengths and weaknesses to gauge how your managers are executing their own responsibilities.
-This helps make your employees feel more appreciated and will ultimately improve productivity.
+Instead of making decisions independently of your employees, seek their input.
+Speak with your employees about departmental strengths and weaknesses to gauge how your managers are executing their own responsibilities.
+This makes your employees feel more appreciated and should ultimately improve productivity.

-Asking for input from employees not only helps you visualize your situations rationally from alternate perspectives, it provides you with more viable options to choose from when determining what path to take.
+Employees' input not only helps you visualize your situations rationally from alternate perspectives, it also provides you with more viable options for what path to take.
 As a result of your consideration and actions, your employees will also feel more invested in the company.

-Conflict in the workplace is inevitable, but that does not mean it shouldn’t be a top priority.
-Issues among employees can easily disrupt the workings of your company, so it is crucial to address them rationally and in a timely manner.
+Conflict in the workplace is inevitable, but its resolution should still be a top priority.
+Issues among employees can easily disrupt the workings of your company, so it is crucial to address them in a rational and timely manner.

 When addressing conflict, don't be quick to judge.
 Jumping to conclusions before hearing multiple sides of the story can be detrimental to the health of your business, should the wrong person be reprimanded.
-It’s crucial to approach each situation with an open mind.
+Approach each situation with an open mind.

 Miscommunication often plays a large role in problems that arise in the workplace.
-Be sure to inquire what was said by each party and whether any effort was made to clear up potential misunderstandings before you were informed of the situation at hand.
+Be sure to ask what was said by each party and whether any effort was made to clear up potential misunderstandings before you were informed of the situation.
 Companies lose employees all too often over simple matters of miscommunication.

-Again, team building activities prove great opportunities for managers and other employees to strengthen their bonds with one another on a business level, lowering the risk of conflict over a misunderstanding.
+Team-building activities are great opportunities for managers and other employees to strengthen their bonds on a business level, lowering the risk of conflict over a misunderstanding.

-Don’t let your employees dread coming to work every day.
-Use these suggestions to help improve relations between your managers and employees, and make your workplace a friendlier and more productive environment for everyone.
+You don't want your employees to dread coming to work every day.
+Use these suggestions to improve relations between your managers and employees and make your workplace a friendlier, more productive environment for everyone.